-Florida Unemployment Rate at 5.1 Percent
+Florida Unemployment Rate At 5.1 Percent

 "As President Biden has said, the boost was always intended to be temporary and it is appropriate for that benefit boost to expire," Yellen and Walsh wrote.

-In Florida, the Crestview-Fort Walton Beach-Destin metropolitan statistical area had the lowest unemployment rate in July at 4.0%, followed by another Panhandle area, Panama City, at 4.3%.
+In Florida, the Crestview-Fort Walton Beach-Destin metropolitan statistical area had the lowest unemployment rate in July at 4.0 percent, followed by another Panhandle area, Panama City, at 4.3 percent.

-The highest rate was found in Sebring area at 6.8%.
-The Villages and Homosassa Springs areas were both at 6.5%.
+The highest rate was found in Sebring area at 6.8 percent.
+The Villages and Homosassa Springs areas were both at 6.5 percent.

-The unemployment rate in the Miami-Fort Lauderdale-West Palm Beach metropolitan statistical area was 5.6%, while the tourism-heavy Orlando-Kissimmee-Sanford metropolitan area had a 5.3% jobless rate.
+The unemployment rate in the Miami-Fort Lauderdale-West Palm Beach metropolitan statistical area was 5.6 percent, while the tourism-heavy Orlando-Kissimmee-Sanford metropolitan area had a 5.3 percent jobless rate.

-The Pensacola area was at 4.8%; the Tampa-St. Petersburg-Clearwater metropolitan area was at 4.7%; and the Jacksonville area was at 4.5%.
+The Pensacola area was at 4.8 percent; the Tampa-St. Petersburg-Clearwater metropolitan area was at 4.7 percent; and the Jacksonville area was at 4.5 percent.
 The statewide unemployment rate is seasonally adjusted, while the metro numbers are not.